 Is Monat a Pyramid Scheme?

-A YouTube creator called "CC Suarez" published a video on this exact topic and reviewed some fascinating data on the breakdown of Monat's sales to retail customers versus Monat's sales to distributors and VIP customers to explain why she considers the business a pyramid scheme:
+A YouTube creator named CC Suarez has a video with some fascinating data on the breakdown of Monat's sales to retail customers versus Monat's sales to distributors and VIP customers that explains why she considers the business a pyramid scheme:

 Here are the pros and cons of Monat in our opinion: